Lise Khokhlakov: First appearance

-Lise Khokhlakov first appears in the chapter A Lady of Little Faith, where she, along with her mother, visits the monastery of Elder Zosima and speaks with him and Alyosha Karamazov.
+Lise Khokhlakov first appears in the chapter A Lady of Little Faith, where she, along with her mother, visits the monastery of Father Zosima and speaks with him and Alyosha Karamazov.
 At this time, she is a sickly fourteen-year-old girl "with a charming little face, thin but cheerful" and "something mischievous" in her eyes.
 Lise has known Alyosha since early childhood, but it has been some time since they last met.
 The complexity of her relationship with Alyosha becomes immediately apparent, as she has been preoccupied with thoughts of him since arriving in Skotoprigonyevsk.
 Dostoevsky repeatedly notes that Lise sometimes expresses her feelings with heightened emotionality, which raises doubts in the reader about whether Zosima truly healed the girl.
 In this scene, a conflict of interests emerges, as Alyosha's attachment to Lise clashes with his spiritual goals at the monastery.
 Lise laughs at Alyosha's monastic attire, blushing under her persistent and spirited gaze, attracting comment from Zosima.
 Lise complains to Zosima that, by entering the monastery, Alyosha has completely forgotten her.
 Seeing Lise's undisguised feelings for Karamazov, the elder resolves to send Alyosha to her.